garden-io/garden/docs/reference/module-types/jib-container.md

     # them, using conditional expressions.
     disabled: false

+    # The command/entrypoint to run the container with.
+    command:

+    # The arguments (on top of the `command`, i.e. entrypoint) to run the container with.
+    args:

+    # Key/value map of environment variables.
+Keys must be valid POSIX environment variable names (must not start with
+    # `GARDEN`) and values must be primitives or references to secrets.
+    env: {}

+    cpu:
+      # The minimum amount of CPU the container needs to be available for it to be deployed, in millicpus (i.e. 1000 =
+      # 1 CPU)
+      min: 10

+      # The maximum amount of CPU the container can use, in millicpus (i.e. 1000 = 1 CPU)
+      max: 1000

+    memory:
+      # The minimum amount of RAM the container needs to be available for it to be deployed, in megabytes (i.e. 1024 =
+      # 1 GB)
+      min: 90

+      # The maximum amount of RAM the container can use, in megabytes (i.e. 1024 = 1 GB)
+      max: 90

+    # If true, run the main container in privileged mode.
+Processes in privileged containers are essentially
+    # equivalent to root on the host.
+Defaults to false.
+    privileged:

+    # POSIX capabilities to add when running the container.
+    addCapabilities:

+    # POSIX capabilities to remove when running the container.
+    dropCapabilities:

+    # Specify if containers in this module have TTY support enabled (which implies having stdin support enabled).
+    tty: false

     # Annotations to attach to the service _(note: May not be applicable to all providers)_.
     #
     # When using the Kubernetes provider, these annotations are applied to both Service and Pod resources.
 You can